-Author Eric Bercovici had done most of his writing for television, so it was no surprise that this book was turned into a made-for-TV movie a few years later.
-The results were so-so, even if it did mark Robert Mitchum's television debut.
-His sleepy-eyed performance as a burned-out, dead-tired private eye who just didn't give a damn anymore was dead-on, but was it acting?
+Author Eric Bercovici is known mostly for his writing for television (Shogun!), so maybe it was no surprise that the book was soon turned into a made-for-TV movie.
+The results were so-so, even if it did mark Robert Mitchum’s television debut.
+His sleepy-eyed performance as a burned-out, dead-tired private eye who just didn’t give a damn anymore was dead-on, but was it acting?

-He ploughs through the film like he's looking for something, anything to give a damn about.
-As he snaps at Angie Dickinson when she tries to provoke him into a reaction, "Lady, I don't feel anything."
+He ploughs through the film like he’s looking for something, anything to give a damn about–or maybe Mitchum was just bone-tired of playing hard-boiled dicks at that point–in the last half-dozen or so years, he’d played Philip Marlowe twice and pseudo-shamus Harry Kilmer in The Yakuza).
+As he snaps at Angie Dickinson, who plays Fay, when she tries to provoke him into a reaction, “Lady, I don’t feel anything.”

 Bercovici has written for Hawaii Five-O, I-Spy, McClain’s Law, Mission: Impossible, Police Story and other shows across his career, and penned a handful of stand alone novels.
 He even wrote and produced James Clavell’s Shogun for TV.

 - “…a tight, fast moving book that took me right to the last page.”

 - “Topnotch repartee, so-so mystery, scratchily ingratiating characters: a cool, smart, painless one-sitting read from a savvy, promising writer.”

 — Kirkus Reviews

 - So Little Cause For Caroline (1980) | Buy this book

 - ONE SHOE MAKES IT MURDER | Buy this DVD | Watch it now!